 These basil shortbread cookies are the bomb-diggity.
-They are just the right level of buttery, while still being sweet, and having a burst of herbaceous flavor in every bite.
+They have just the right level of butteriness while still being sweet, with an added burst of herbaceous flavor in every bite.

 Better yet?
 They are gluten free.

 That way, when you are sending cookies out to friends and family, you can rest assured that you are taking the dietary needs of others into account.
 Almond flour to the rescue, a reliable gluten-free flour alternative!

 For me, this is a huge relief because I like to send out holiday care packages across the country.